Basement Waterproofing Costs Less When Done ASAP - 4th Post in the Buyers/Homeowners Common Link Series

 Let's play it out:

 Say Bill owns a home and finds water in the basement.
 Not a ton or anything but enough to notice and make Bill wonder how long that's been happening, if it could get worse, and how much will it cost to fix?
-Anyway, now say Bill has Leader Basement Systems come out to do an estimate.
+Anyway, now say Bill has us come out to do an estimate.
 They give a great price, Bill knows it too, but he just doesn't want to pay for it right now especially because there's no guarantee it will happen again or get worse...in fact the water hasn't come in again since the time between his call to make the appt and his actual appt.

 Next year rolls around and Bill gets a new job that requires a move.
 He and his family are so excited.
 They are talking to their realtor and say they have had a tiny bit of water in the basement but only once.
 The realtor asks if they had an estimate and repairs done.
 Bill says yes to the estimate no to the repairs.
 You can hear a pin drop as everyone processes the magnitude of that choice that seemed no big deal just a year ago.